Nitesh-08/Sales_Dashboard/README.md

 # Hotel_Dashboard
- Created a dashboard using Power BI
+ Created an intractive Power BI Sales Dashboard on Global_super_store sales data and find some insights from the data.